MAXEE998/NYUSH-HPC-GPU-Enabled-Pytorch-Computation-Jupyter-Notebook-Setup/readme.md

 ---
 ## Part One: Installation

-***Caveat: Before installation, make sure that you have at least 7 GB of disk quote in your home directory.***
+***Caveat: Before installation, make sure that you have at least 7 GB of disk quota in your home directory.***

 1. connect to the server via ssh